Allen Christensen (footballer): Geelong (2011–2014)

 Christensen made his debut in the second round of the 2011 AFL season against Fremantle at Subiaco Oval in Perth.
 As the club's substitute for the match, he subbed in late in the third quarter and finished the game with eight disposals, assisting Geelong to an 11-point victory.

 As a result of his performance in Geelong's round 18 game against Richmond, in which he garnered 26 disposals and scored two goals, Christensen was nominated for the 2011 AFL Rising Star award.
 He was later named to Geelong's grand final side that defeated Collingwood in the 2011 AFL Grand Final.

 During the 2014 season, Christensen struggled with back injuries and only managed eight games for the season.

 Brisbane (2015–2020)

 Following the conclusion of the 2014 season, Christensen requested a trade to a Queensland-based club, citing a change in lifestyle and personal reasons for the decision.
 On 13 October 2014, he was officially traded to the Brisbane Lions in exchange for pick number 21 in the 2014 AFL draft.

+In 2020 he was named in the St Joseph’s College team of champions, recognising the best VFL/AFL players to have attended the school.

 He retired on 21 October 2020.

-Post-AFL Career
+Post-AFL career

-Christensen joined the Lauderdale Football Club in the Tasmanian State League for the 2021 season.
+Christensen joined the Lauderdale Football Club in the Tasmanian State League for the 2021 season, remaining with the club, as senior coach until the completion of the 2024 season.

+He is the current senior coach of the Hobart Football Club in the Southern Football League.